 Many patients wonder how long their dentures will last so they know when to get them replaced.
 With proper care, you can enjoy your dentures for 5 to 7 years.
 Throughout this time, you will visit our office for routine checkups where we will ensure that your prosthesis is still fitting properly.
 Over time, relines and adjustments will need to be made so you can continue to enjoy a comfortable set of teeth.
 Just be sure to follow our instructions for maintenance.

 How Much Will My Dentures Cost?

 One of the most common questions is about the cost of dentures.
 However, the only way to get a precise estimate is to schedule a consultation with our office.
 We will examine the number of teeth that you’re missing and the condition of your oral health before developing a personalized treatment plan that includes the overall price.
 It’s important to remember that the number of teeth you’re missing and which insurance provider you have are influential factors when it comes to the cost of your treatment.

 If you have additional questions, please don’t hesitate to contact our office!

 Schedule Your Consultation Today

-If you are missing multiple teeth and you would like to explore your restorative dentistry options, please give us a call at our Syracuse, NY and schedule your consultation with our dedicated oral healthcare team.
+If you are missing multiple teeth and you would like to explore your restorative dentistry options, please give us a call at our office in Syracuse, NY, and schedule your consultation with our dedicated oral healthcare team.
 We genuinely look forward to helping you reclaim your smile and your life with beautifully lifelike dentures and partials.
 Our state-of-the-art dental practice is privileged to serve the complete dental care needs of families from throughout Central New York and the surrounding areas.